 Determined to find a way to increase spaying and neutering and make it affordable for everyone in need, they networked with others, formed alliances with local veterinarians, and even spent years negotiating with county governments in order to implement a spay/neuter program that would work effectively and cost efficiently.
 One day, the opportunity to purchase a mobile clinic presented itself, and they took the leap and the risk to follow their dream.

-On March 26th 2002, T.A.R.A. rolled out its mobile spay neuter clinic for the first time.
+On March 26th 2002, T.A.R.A. rolled out its mobile spay neuter clinic focused on cats only for the first time.
 T.A.R.A. spayed and neutered ten females and nine males on that day.
 The task involved many learning curves, but with the help of experienced veterinarians and a proficient staff, their program grew by leaps and bounds.
-Now, our organization’s low-cost, high-volume, high-quality feline mobile spay/neuter clinic has entered its 19th year of operation.
+Now, our organization’s low-cost, high-volume, high-quality feline mobile spay/neuter clinic has entered its 20th year of operation.
 In addition, we also opened a stationary state-of-the-art spay/neuter clinic, focused on dogs, in April 2014.
 The T.A.R.A. stationary clinic is located in Middletown, New York.

 TARA wishes to thank all those in the tri-state area and, especially, the Hudson Valley, for their vigorous and generous support which enabled us to obtain a new, state-of-the-art mobile clinic in September, 2011.
 Our new clinic is able to accommodate more cats, comfortably, while providing our staff with the space and mobility they require to function more efficiently.
 We would also like to extend a special “Thank you” to the ASPCA, Marian’s Dream, PetSmart Charities, and Petco Love.
 Without all of you, this would not have happened.